 However, iOS Safari is still not able to deliver the smooth experience of running PWA to users as other platforms such as Chrome, Firefox, etc. due to missing certain features like push notifications, background sync, and others.

 Are Progressive Web Apps Future of Apps?

-The above sections clearly reflect that PWA includes almost all features that of regular mobile apps.
-So, it is becoming the biggest rival of regular apps and earned huge responses from users.
-This is not the limit – PWA also gains certain advantages of regular apps as well.
+The above discussions reflect that PWA includes almost all the features of regular mobile apps.
+So, it is becoming one of the biggest rivals of mobile apps and earned a huge response from startups.
+This is not the limit – PWA also has certain advantages over regular apps as well.

 - PWA development process is less time consuming and thus cost-efficient.
 So, it is the best solution for startups or small businesses.

 - Users don’t need to download and install PWA on their devices, as it can be accessed through URL.